Jesuit Stadium Lighting Permitting Process Begins

 Before DRAC, another component of the process involved the initial hearing before the Carmichael/Old Foothill Farms Community Planning Advisory Council (CPAC) to facilitate and encourage direct citizen participation early in the planning process.
 During the April 20 CPAC meeting’s public comment, attendees asked how evening stadium events would affect the local area.
 Others attending shared that they had not previously heard about the proposal and wanted more information.
 At the conclusion of the April 20 meeting, CPAC deferred making its recommendation to allow time for initial environmental reviews to conclude.

 As part of Jesuit’s regularly seasonal Good Neighbor meetings, local high school neighbors heard information about the stadium lighting project concept.
 Members of the administration, athletics, and the medical community were available to answer questions at two Spring 2021 online presentations and one Winter 2022 in-person meeting.
-Now that the lighting project is actively moving through the County process, Jesuit will be scheduling numerous open-house-style Good Neighbor meetings during the summer and fall.
-Area residents, Jesuit parents, faculty, and alumni are all invited to attend and learn more about the County review process and stadium lighting plan.
+Now that the lighting project is actively moving through the County process, Jesuit will defer to the County of Sacramento to lead the majority of public comment while this project is process.
+Jesuit is still committed to their ongoing Good Neighbor Program meetings and welcome community members to submit questions, comments or observations on any topic directly to school leadership by visiting the Good Neighbor page.
+Area residents, Jesuit parents, faculty, and alumni are all invited to attend and learn more about the County review process and stadium lighting plan by visiting the project on the County’s Planning Project Viewer.

 The addition of stadium lighting will transform the student life experience at Jesuit in many ways.
 And having cutting-edge lighting that respects Jesuit’s surrounding neighborhood will enhance the stadium facilities to cultivate environments of excellence necessary for athletic safety and sustainability.